 If you’re experiencing pelvic floor pressure, incontinence or several other uncomfortable symptoms, you’re not alone.
 Nearly a quarter of all women in the U.S. face some form of pelvic floor disorder.

-Knowing that some women may feel uncomfortable talking about this topic, one of AdventHealth for Women’s expert urogynecologists, Lindsay Kissane, MD, answers some of the most common pelvic health questions and provides resources to find relief.
+Knowing that some women may feel uncomfortable talking about this topic, here are answers to some of the most common pelvic health questions and resources to find relief.

 1. What is a urogynecologist?

 A urogynecologist is an OB/GYN or urologist who has subspecialized in treating women who struggle with pelvic floor disorders, such as urinary and fecal incontinence, overactive bladder and pelvic organ prolapse, as well as fistulas, mesh complications and recurrent UTIs.

 Up to 50 percent of women are affected by bladder control problems during their lifetime, and about 1 in 12 people struggle with bowel control.
 The exact prevalence of pelvic organ prolapse is difficult to determine, but approximately 8 percent of women report symptoms of prolapse.

 The rate of all pelvic floor disorders increases with age, but these conditions can occur at any point in a woman’s lifetime.
 Aging and menopause can decrease the strength of the pelvic floor muscles.
 Obesity, chronic straining, pregnancy and childbirth also increase the risk of developing a pelvic floor disorder.

 4. What are the major symptoms to look out for?

 Experiencing urinary or bowel incontinence frequently, seeing or feeling a vaginal bulge, or feeling extreme with pressure in the vaginal area are signs that you should seek care from an OB/GYN who will likely refer you to a urogynecologist.